davidecavalieri/DropletLAB/README.md

 ## How to cite

 The developed method is flexible and ready to use in other platforms or Computational Fluid Dynamics codes.
-When you are using this framework to publish paper, please kindly consider
+When you are using this framework to publish paper, please kindly consider to cite the following papers:

 [1] Cavalieri, D., Liberatori, J., Blandino, M. et al. Evaluation of Non-ideal Fluid Modeling for Droplet Evaporation in Jet-Engine-Like Conditions.
 Flow Turbulence Combust 114, 857–885 (2025). https://doi.org/10.1007/s10494-024-00610-x